Part 1 in the “How to Overcome” series delves into how to deal with objections when talking to potential new team members for your direct sales biz.

-- They have the money but they have other things in mind to spend that money on.
+- They have the money but have other things to spend that money on.
 Your offer isn’t a high enough priority for them.
 They are really saying: “I can’t afford to spend money on something that I don’t think is very important….”

 - They have another worry or concern that makes them believe it won’t work for them.
-In that case what they’re really saying is: “I don’t’ think this will work for me so it would be a waste of money.
+In that case, they’re really saying: “I don’t think this will work for me, so it would be a waste of money.
 And I can’t afford to waste that money….”

 How to deal with each reason